fzliu/fzliu.github.io/_posts/2021-12-23-a-gentle-introduction-to-vector-databases.md

 __Generating embeddings__

-Now let's use `towhee` to generate embeddings for the test images below.
+Now let's use Towhee to generate embeddings for the test images below.
 The first and second images should be fairly close to each other in embedding space, while the first and third should be further away:

 | ![](https://farm6.staticflickr.com/5012/5493808033_eb1dfcd98f_q.jpg) | ![](https://farm1.staticflickr.com/29/60515385_198df3b357_q.jpg) | ![](https://farm2.staticflickr.com/1171/1088524379_7a150cef81_q.jpg) |
 | :----: | :----: | :---: |